-- C. The term "College Community" includes trustees, students, and employees of the College as well as any independent contractors or other third parties to the extent articulated under contractual agreements. - D. The term "College Premises" means buildings, grounds, virtual platforms, and technology resources owned, leased, operated, controlled, supervised, or temporarily utilized by the College. - E. The term "College-sponsored activity" means any physical or virtual activity that is initiated, authorized, or supervised by the College, or that involves representation of the College. - F. "College Official" means administrators, supervisors, faculty, adjunct faculty, support staff, campus security, coaches, or trainers. - G. The term "Complainant" means an individual who makes a complaint against another individual. - H. The term "Respondent" means an individual who is reported by the complainant to have committed a violation of code, policy or procedure of the College. - I. "Preponderance of Evidence" means evidence which is of greater weight or more convincing than the evidence to the contrary; evidence which shows that something is more likely than not to be true or 50.1% likely to have occurred. - J. "Resolution Conference" refers to an intervention in a dispute involving a student(s) where the goal is to come to some form of resolution in the matter.
-Or it may mean a meeting with a faculty member, student and the Dean of a Division (or Dean's designee) in which the goal is to determine the outcome of a case where a violation of the academic dishonesty code is alleged to have occurred. - K. The term "Student" means an individual who has ever applied to the College. - L. The term "Judicial Affairs Committee" refers to an ad hoc committee of the College comprised of members of a designated pool of trained faculty, staff and students who hear charges filed against an individual and recommend an outcome(s) based on the preponderance of evidence standard in accordance with the College's Student Code of Conduct and Student Judicial Procedures. - M. "Incident Referral Form" refers to the form available on the College's website used by an individual to report behaviors or incidences of concern by a student(s). - N. The term "Visitor" means any person who is not a member of the College community who is on College premises. - O. The term "Witness" means an individual who has personal knowledge of a reported incident.
+- C. The term "College Community" includes trustees, students, and employees of the College as well as any independent contractors or other third parties to the extent articulated under contractual agreements. - D. The term "College Premises" means buildings, grounds, virtual platforms, and technology resources owned, leased, operated, controlled, supervised, or temporarily utilized by the College. - E. The term "College-sponsored activity" means any physical or virtual activity that is initiated, authorized, or supervised by the College, or that involves representation of the College. - F. "College Official" means administrators, supervisors, faculty, adjunct faculty, support staff, campus security, coaches, or trainers. - G. The term "Complainant" means an individual who makes a complaint against another individual. - H. The term "Respondent" means an individual who is reported by the complainant to have committed a violation of code, policy or procedure of the College. - I. "Preponderance of Evidence" means evidence which is of greater weight or more convincing than the evidence to the contrary; evidence which shows that something is more likely than not to be true or 50.1% likely to have occurred. - J. "Presumption of Innocence" means the respondent is afforded the express presumption of innocence and may not be deemed guilty of the violation until they formally acknowledge responsibility or at the conclusion of a hearing where the College has established every element of the alleged violation. - K. "Resolution Conference" refers to an intervention in a dispute involving a student(s) where the goal is to come to some form of resolution in the matter.
+Or it may mean a meeting with a faculty member, student and the Dean of a Division (or Dean's designee) in which the goal is to determine the outcome of a case where a violation of the academic dishonesty code is alleged to have occurred. - L. The term "Student" means an individual who has ever applied to the College. - M. The term "Judicial Affairs Committee" refers to an ad hoc committee of the College comprised of members of a designated pool of trained faculty, staff and students who hear charges filed against an individual and recommend an outcome(s) based on the preponderance of evidence standard in accordance with the College's Student Code of Conduct and Student Judicial Procedures. - N. "Incident Referral Form" refers to the form available on the College's website used by an individual to report behaviors or incidences of concern by a student(s). - O. The term "Visitor" means any person who is not a member of the College community who is on College premises.

-P. The term "Workday" means when the College is officially open for business operations. and excludes weekends, holidays, or other days the College is closed e.g., weather event, etc.).

-Q. The term "Written Notice" means email sent to an individual's preferred email address, or a hardcopy letter sent regular or certified mail.
+- P. The term "Witness" means an individual who has personal knowledge of a reported incident. - Q. The term "Workday" means when the College is officially open for business operations. and excludes weekends, holidays, or other days the College is closed e.g., weather event, etc.). - R. The term "Written Notice" means email sent to an individual's preferred email address, or a hardcopy letter sent regular or certified mail.
 The email and mailing address on record in the College's student information system is considered official.
 It is the responsibility of the student to ensure that the correct address is on record in the College's student information system.
-Generally, written notice to an incorrect address on file is not an acceptable reason to delay or reschedule a resolution conference or hearing.
+Generally, written notice to an incorrect address on file is not an acceptable reason to delay or reschedule a resolution conference or hearing. - S. The term "Fully Participate" includes the opportunity to make opening and closing statements, to examine and cross-examine witnesses, and to provide the complainant or respondent, as applicable, with support, guidance, and advice.